Terreii/use-pouchdb/docs/introduction/quick_start.md

 ## usePouch

-Sometimes you need more direct access to a PouchDB instance. `usePouch` gives you access to it.
+Sometimes you need more direct access to a PouchDB instance. `usePouch` gives you access to the database provided to `<Provider />`.

 ```jsx
 import { useCallback } from 'react'